 Falmouth is the chief town and capital of the parish of Trelawny in Jamaica.
 It is situated on Jamaica’s north coast 18 miles east of Montego Bay.
 It is noted for being one of the Caribbean’s best-preserved Georgian towns.
 Falmouth flourished as a market centre and port for forty years at a time when Jamaica was the world’s leading sugar producer.
 Opt today for an excursion to the famous Dunns River Falls or the lush tropical Coyaba Gardens.

 Day 12 – Arrive Ft Lauderdale

-Disembark the Caribbean Princess this morning and begin your journey home.
+Disembark the Crown Princess this morning and begin your journey home.